When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 They feel like a private escape from the crowded main beach, and if you bring a snorkel, you’ll find plenty of fish swimming around the shallow waters.
 The two islands in the back are the nicest, with a thin strip of sand connecting them.
 But you will need to get a water taxi or rent one of those pedal boats.

 Visiting Butrint National Park was a nice break from the beach.
 Walking through the ancient ruins, like the Roman theatre and the Lion Gate, felt like stepping back in time, and the whole place had this peaceful, almost mystical vibe.
-Plus, the park is surrounded by beautiful lakes and greenery, making it a perfect escape from the crowds and heat.

 🥘 Join a cooking class.
 As a big foodie, something I always like to do in a new place is to learn about the traditional food.
-And in Ksamil you have the fantastic opportunity to learn from an Albanian grandma.
+And in Ksamil, you have the fantastic opportunity to learn from an Albanian grandma.

 🏰 If you haven’t visited already, take a day trip to Gjirkoaster and the Blue Eye.
 Gjirokaster is a UNESCO World Heritage Site and one of my favorite towns in Albania.
 With its narrow cobblestone streets, Ottoman-era architecture, and majestic castle overlooking the town, I could wander around for hours.